List of Preacher characters: Cassidy

 Once Jesse is gunned down by the Grail, it is revealed that Cassidy has made a deal with God hours before his confrontation with Jesse; he would beat Jesse to the point of surrender and allow Genesis to be destroyed.
 In return, God must allow both Jesse and Cassidy to live.
 Despite events not quite going to plan, God keeps His word.
 Jesse is revived and goes looking for Tulip, while Cassidy watches his first sunset in years as a human being, then drives off with a pledge to act like a man.

 An older now-human Cassidy returns in the fourth volume of Garth Ennis' subsequent DC Comics (WildStorm)/Dynamite Entertainment series The Boys – "We Gotta Go Now" – in a guest role.
 Having finally opened his "The Grassy Knoll" Irish pub bar, and grown a ponytail, Cassidy wears a t-shirt with "careful now" (in reference to Father Ted) inscribed on it.
 After ejecting a group of drunk Irish-Americans dressed as Irish stereotypes from his bar on St. Patrick's Day by throwing an axe at the wall behind them, Cassidy returns to his ongoing conversation with his British friend Billy Butcher (with whom he is on a first-name-basis) about both being recovering alcoholics, and reminiscing about times in the past when they would have gone out drinking and acted like as "Stage Irishman", before both drink club sodas, toasting to taking it "one day at a time".
 After hearing that Cassidy can write "fuck off" in the head of a pint of Guinness, arriving Scotsman "Wee Hughie" Campbell (Billy's protégé in the Boys) orders such a drink before the two begin discussing Hughie's G-Men mission and the Seven before leaving, as Cassidy silently closes up the bar.

-Cassidy has superhuman strength and speed that can easily rip regular humans apart, though he has no formal training, allowing Jesse to easily beat him without taking any injuries (except for a broken breastbone which occurred when Cassidy offered his hand in friendship and then sucker punched Jesse).
+While a vampire Cassidy has superhuman strength and speed that can easily rip regular humans apart, though he has no formal training, allowing Jesse to easily beat him without taking any injuries (except for a broken breastbone which occurred when Cassidy offered his hand in friendship and then sucker punched Jesse).
 Cassidy can survive any physical wound although he feels the full pain associated with the injury.
 He can heal superhumanly fast, and drinking blood allows him to accelerate the process.
 The only thing that can kill him is being directly in sunlight for a period of time, though he can stand indirect exposure with discomfort.
 Although Cassidy needs blood to sustain himself, he does not need human or even fresh blood, preferring instead the taste of beer or whiskey.
 He generally drinks blood from live humans only if they threaten him.

 The character of Cassidy has been analyzed as a stereotypical depiction of a European in fiction.

 In the AMC Preacher television series, Cassidy is portrayed by Joe Gilgun.
 Unlike the comics, he usually appears without his trademark sunglasses.